 The costs of each individual measure are detailed earlier in this chapter.
 The total estimated cost for all NCP recommendations, which includes the continuation of some program measures, is between \$4,068,000 and \$299,398,000.
 This range of costs is based upon all properties participating in a single program.
 The City intends to offer sound insulation as the primary mitigation measure.
 Sales assistance will be offered to those properties which do not qualify for sound insulation.
-The purchase assurance program is intended to be offered to persons who which to relocate outside the impacted area.
-The City intends to develop a noise mitigation implementation plan with the assistance of the Airport's Sound Committee to develop policy, procedures, schedules and anticipated annual program budgets to further develop the approved mitigation measures.
+The purchase assurance program is intended to be offered to persons who wish to relocate outside the impacted area.
+The City intends to immediately begin development of a noise mitigation implementation plan with the assistance of the Airport's Sound Committee, in order to develop policy, procedures, schedules and anticipated annual program budgets to further develop the approved mitigation measures.

-Funding for the approved mitigation measures is anticipated from FAA, State of Vermont, and the City in accordance with AIP guidelines.24
+Funding for the approved mitigation measures is anticipated from the FAA, State of Vermont, and the City in accordance with AIP guidelines.24Additional funding may come from private sources, such as energy efficiency programs.

-The following table presents the recommended mitigation programs, the number of eligible properties, the estimate cost per unit and the total cost if all properties participated.
+The following table presents the recommended mitigation programs, the number of eligible properties, the estimated cost per unit and the total cost if all properties participated.